Vesa-Matti Loiri: Opera

 In 1992, Loiri portrayed a blind singer in Aulis Sallinen's opera Kullervo, with Jorma Hynninen in the title role.
 Kullervo premiered in Los Angeles in February 1992 and had its Finnish debut at Helsinki's new opera house in November 1993.
-Loiri's performance received mixed reviews, but subsequent performances in Nantes in 1995 were more favorably received.
+Loiri's performance received mixed reviews, but subsequent performances in Nantes in 1995 were more favourably received.

 Loiri had previously performed the role of Jimmy Mahoney in The Rise and Fall of the City of Mahagonny from 1970 to 1971.

 Film roles

 Loiri in 1962 in his first film role in Pojat.
 Loiri is third from the left in the back row.

 Vesa-Matti Loiri's first film role was at the age of 17 in Mikko Niskanen's youth drama Pojat (1962).
 However, his breakthrough role is often considered to be in Niskanen's Lapualaismorsian (1967).
 Loiri performed significant dramatic roles in films such as Rakastunut rampa (1975), Pedon merkki (1981), Sokkotanssi (1999), Rumble (2002), Pahat pojat (2003), and Tie pohjoiseen (2012).